This article was published by PASA – Procurement and Supply Australasia.

 2. Use less

-When submitting RFPs for legal matters, we emphasise the importance of detailing scope and also asking law firms to provide an outline of anticipated out-of-scope work.
+When submitting RFPs for legal matters, we emphasise the importance of detailing the scope and also ask law firms to provide an outline of anticipated out-of-scope work.
 Once in-house legal has a thorough understanding of what scope is included in quotes, there is an opportunity to reduce the scope, which in turn reduces costs.
 For example, where five witness statements are indicated by a law firm as being required for a litigation matter, it may be that the same outcome can be achieved with three witness statements, therefore reducing the scope and the matter costs.

 3. Alternatively source